5 tips to help you get back into an exercise routine

 - Set realistic goals.
 Start slow and set realistic goals for yourself.
 It is important to start at an appropriate level given your current physical shape.
 That may mean you aren’t lifting big weights when you start.
 Or it may mean signing up for a 5K months from now so you have time to properly train.

-Taking care of yourself by exercising regularly is one of the keys to decreasing risk factors for health conditions and increasing better health outcomes.
-“Don’t ignore any symptoms you may feel as a result of getting back into physical activity.
-If it is something outside the normal soreness that is expected to occur with a new workout routine, talk to your doctor,” said Dr. Pollack.
+“Don’t ignore any symptoms you may feel when getting back into physical activity,” Dr. Pollack said.
+“If it is something outside the normal soreness that is expected to occur with a new workout routine, talk to your doctor.”

 Find an orthopedic specialist you trust